pygame/pygame/docs/reST/ref/pixelcopy.rst

 For 2d arrays of integer pixel values, the values are mapped to the pixel format of the related surface.
-To get the actual color of a pixel value use :meth:`Surface.unmap_rgb`.
+To get the actual color of a pixel value use :meth:`pygame.Surface.unmap_rgb`.
 2d arrays can only be used directly between surfaces having the same pixel layout.

 New in pygame 1.9.2.